nikkijuk/nikkijuk.github.io/README.md

 No, not once more this technical stuff, but how enable people to work together better.

-Or just see video [Teresa Amabile - The Progress Principle](https://www.youtube.com/watch?v=XD6N8bsjOEE&t=935s)
+More on video of [Teresa Amabile - The Progress Principle](https://www.youtube.com/watch?v=XD6N8bsjOEE&t=935s)

 which says for example: